ModischFabrications/ModischMatrix/README.md

 - local Strings seem to be okay
 - reboot once in a while to recover heap

+Use raw `char*` formatting if possible, see [here](https://cpp4arduino.com/2020/02/07/how-to-format-strings-without-the-string-class.html).

 SafeStrings should be an easier and safer alternative with automatic debugging and more.
 Pass by ref (&), but don't const them.
 Currently not used, haven't committed to it fully.